actuator/cve/README.md

   - **Description**: The com.cutestudio.colordialer application through 2.1.8-2 for Android allows a remote attacker to initiate phone calls without user consent, because of improper export of the com.cutestudio.dialer.activities.DialerActivity component.
 A third-party application (without any permissions) can craft an intent targeting com.cutestudio.dialer.activities.DialerActivity via the android.intent.action.CALL action in conjunction with a tel: URI, thereby placing a phone call.

 ## XSS and Arbitrary JavaScript Code Execution

+- **CVE-2024-53943**
+  - **Description**: An issue was discovered in NRadio N8-180 NROS-1.9.2.n3.c5 devices.
+The /cgi-bin/luci/nradio/basic/radio endpoint is vulnerable to XSS via the 2.4 GHz and 5 GHz name parameters, allowing an attacker to execute JavaScript within the context of the current user by injecting JavaScript into the SSID field.
+If an administrator logs into the device, the injected script runs in their browser, executing the malicious payload.

 - **CVE-2024-46966**
   - **Description**: The Ikhgur mn.ikhgur.khotoch (aka Video Downloader Pro & Browser) application through 1.0.42 for Android allows an attacker to execute arbitrary JavaScript code via the mn.ikhgur.khotoch.MainActivity component.